-The Sixth Form are in the planning phase of a major expedition to Iceland to take place in July 2017.
-This will be a 12 day trip where students will hike and camp in the Icelandic wilderness while visiting many of the stunning and breathtakingly beautiful locations that this fantastic country of fire and ice has to offer.
+Students from the Sixth Form undertook a major expedition to Iceland during July 2017.
+This was a 12 day trip where students hiked and camped in the Icelandic wilderness while visiting many of the stunning and breathtakingly beautiful locations that this fantastic country of fire and ice had to offer.

 You can explore each days activity by clicking on the day number icons.

 Each day’s activity is represented by these icons and where the group travels to more than one location on the same day you will see multiple icons for that day representing each location on the itinerary.